 Small group, or individual targeted intervention programmes are delivered to pupils to improve skills in a variety of areas.
 The outcomes of these interventions are regularly and critically monitored to ensure that significant progress is achieved.
-Interventions include: Dancing Bears, Apples and Pears, Precision Teaching strategies, Plus 1 and Power of 2, IGCC (In Gloucestershire Every Child Counts).
+Interventions include: ELS phonic interventions, Precision Teaching strategies, Plus 1 and Power of 2, IGCC (In Gloucestershire Every Child Counts), Language for Thinking.

 We deliver speech and language programmes to support the Speech and Language Service.
+We implemented NELI for language assessment support and subscribe to SpeechLink for speech assessment and support.